Power Systems Field Trips

-North Island: This four day trip visits Northern Power Stations and Energy providers, usually occurring in the UC mid-semester break.
+North Island: This four-day trip visits Northern Power Stations and Energy providers.
 The trip starts in Wellington where we visit wind farms and the northern terminal of the inter-island HVDC link, as well as geothermal stations, and finishes at Huntly to examine a thermal power station.

 The 2018 South Island Field trip took place from Tuesday 17 April to Friday 20 April 2018.
 The students from Engineering Intermediate to Third Pro visited a large number of sites (Alpine Energy, Tiwai Smelter, Meridian White Hill Wind Farm, Transpower Benmore HVDC site, Meridian Benmore Power Station and Ohau/Pukaki reservoirs, and Tekapo A power station).